My background is not as culturally diverse as some. But I’ve always been exposed to, and been interested in, different national cultures.

-I learnt so much on this trip, about other people, other cultures and, of course, myself.
-I started to realise that people may come from different places and do things differently, but essentially we all want the same: a fulfilled life, and healthy and happy loved ones.
-I also began to be aware that I needed to speak a different kind of English to speak to my impressively bilingual acquaintances.
-My confidence in myself grew, along with my security in my ability to cope with anything.
+I learnt so much on this trip, about other people and how they live, and, of course, myself.
+I started to realise that people may come from different places and do things differently, but essentially we all want the same: a fulfilled life, and healthy and happy loved ones*.
+I also began to be aware that I needed to speak a different kind of English to be understood by my impressively bilingual acquaintances.
+My confidence in myself grew, along with my belief in my ability to cope.

 This was to be tested again by my next intercultural challenge.
 Off I went to university (in the North of England, which has a history and culture distinct from the South in many ways) to study American Studies, and in my third year I landed in Albuquerque, New Mexico, USA for my year abroad.
 I was completely on my own; knew no-one.
 I wasn’t expecting culture shock going to the USA – it seemed so familiar from books and movies, and we speak the same language, right? – but it was my first time there and it’s really different to the UK.
 Everything was so big!
 People were more open, rules were different, the language is different.
 And New Mexico’s unique mix of Native American, Hispanic and ‘Anglo’ culture make it different to the rest of the States.
 At first it was terrifying but it turned into the best year.
 I made wonderful friends and became much more comfortable with being an outsider.
 I appreciated the difference between how somewhere is from the inside and how it appears from afar.

 Memorable intercultural moment: dinner in the family home of my (American) housemate’s (Native American) colleague.